MatthewYong/saitama-dainingu/README.md

 ### Browser and Mobile Devices
 All of the test scenarios have been carried out in the browsers and mobile devices listed below.
-No problems were found in regard to the responsiveness and the functionality:
+No problems were found in regard to the responsiveness and the functionality.

 #### Browser Testing
 - Google Chrome - version 81.0.4044.122 (64-bit)